czgruning/helloSaiSai/README.md

 # helloSaiSai
-say hello to SaiSai
-stupid monkey is comming
-let us fight our future together
+say hello to SaiSai, stupid monkey is comming, let us fight our future together